 See the TDB README file for a description of how TDB is used.

-Additional documentation on how to install and configure CTDB is available in the CTDB Wiki.
-Please read all of the documentation carefully.
+Most documentation about how to install and configure CTDB is available in the CTDB Wiki.

 High Availability FeaturesThe CTDB nodes in a cluster designates one node as a recovery master through an election process.
 If the recovery master node fails a new election is initiated so that the cluster will always guarantee there will be a recovery master.
 The recovery master will continuously monitor the cluster to verify that all nodes contain a consistent configuration and view of the cluster and will initiate a recovery process when required.